rust-db/barrel/README.md

 [![](https://img.shields.io/crates/v/barrel.svg)](https://crates.io/crates/barrel)
 [![](https://img.shields.io/crates/d/barrel.svg)](https://crates.io/crates/barrel)

-A powerful schema migration builder, that let's you write your SQL migrations in Rust.
+A powerful database schema builder, that let's you write your SQL migrations in Rust!

-`barrel` makes writing migrations for different databases as easy as possible.
+`barrel` offers callback-style builder functions for SQL migrations and is designed to be flexible, portable and fun to use.
-It provides you with a common API over SQL, with certain features only provided for database specific implementations.
+It provides you with a common interface over SQL, with additional database-specific builders.

-This way you can focus on your Rust code, and stop worrying about SQL.
+This way you can focus on your Rust code, without having to worry about SQL.

 ## Example